Our Team

 Philippa graduated with a degree in Ancient History and Archaeology from University of Durham in 2008 and after spending nearly ten years working in the festival and events industry, turned back to the world of law that she grew up surrounded by.
 She has experience of working in the Middle East and with clients from across all industries, from finance and professional services to luxury brands and media companies.

 Philippa passed the PGDL with distinction in 2021 before studying for the LLM incorporating the SQE at the University of Law in 2021/22.
 She passed both the inaugural SQE1 and SQE2 assessments and was in the first quintile for both.
 She also achieved distinctions across the board in her chosen LLM key practice areas of Advanced Dispute Resolution, Mergers & Acquisitions, Advanced Real Estate and Employment.
-She recently completed a placement in the London office of an American law firm and is now back with the family practice.
+She completed a placement in the London office of an American law firm in 2022 before returning to the family practice.